hande-qmc/hande/README.rst

 | James Spencer, Imperial College London.
 | Will Vigor, Imperial College London.

-LICENSE
+LICENCE
 -------

-Except where otherwise stated, HANDE is under the Lesser GNU Public License v2.1.
+Except where otherwise stated, HANDE is under the 'Lesser GNU Public License v2.1'.

-(Note that many bundled libraries, including dSFMT, aotus and pyblock are under a different license.
-Please see the license information in the relevant subdirectory for more details).
+(Note that many bundled libraries, including dSFMT, aotus and pyblock are under a different licence.
+Please see the licence information in the relevant subdirectory for more details).

-Note that this license does not apply prior to HANDE 0.9.
+Note that this licence does not apply prior to HANDE 0.9.